ctm/mb2-doc/src/thanks/mb2.md

 bit, but gerdog has been a constant presence and has provided many good suggestions.

+### NNR13

+NNR13 is another early adopter.
+NNR13 has gracefully pointed out several areas where mb2 could be (and has been) improved.
+Furthermore, NNR13 has consistently kept track of the health&mdash;physical and mental&mdash;of the other players.
+It's always a delight to have NNR13 present.

 ### Dave Tall

 As I added a little bit of sound, here and there, to mb2, I poked